Experimental observation of a Rindler horizon: conclusions

 \section{conclusions}

 In this manuscript, we have analyzed the Unruh-thermalized photon spectrum of channeled positrons undergoing the extreme accelerations of radiation reaction measured by CERN-NA63.
-We employed an analysis based entirely on the 2nd law of Rindler horizon thermodynamics, at the recoil FDU temperature, and found an excellent agreement with the data.
-Moreover, the ultra-relativistic nature of the system revealed that temperatures boost like a length, i.e. $T_{lab} = T_{proper}/\gamma$.
-The technique also provides a novel way to experimentally measure the positron mass.
+We employed an analysis based entirely on the 2nd law of Rindler horizon thermodynamics, at the recoil FDU temperature, and found an excellent agreement with a suite of 7 data sets.
+In particular, we found that the Unruh effect saturates the spectra beyond the critical frequency determined by an asymptotic timescale analysis.
+Moreover, the ultra-relativistic nature of the system reveals that temperatures boost like a length, i.e. $T_{lab} = T_{proper}/\gamma$.
+This thermodynamic technique also provides a novel way to experimentally measure the positron mass.